An amazing first solo trip with a theme

 Have you thought of going on a photo trip?
 You can do part of the trip alone and the second half can be with a National Geographic photographer!

-Onto Glastonbury!
-Land of King Arthur, the Tor, Chalice, and Lay lines
+Glastonbury: Land of King Arthur, the Tor, Chalice, lay lines and mystery.

 My solo trip to Glastonbury in Somerset had several themes: King Arthur’s legend, lay lines, the Chalice Well, and lovely walks.